-In C# programming language, Data Types are used to define a type of data the variable can hold such as integer, float, string, etc. in our application.
+In c# programming language, Data Types are useful to define a type of data the variable can hold, such as integer, float, string, etc., in our application.

-C# is a Strongly Typed programming language so before we perform any operation on variables, it’s mandatory to define a variable with the required data type to indicate what type of data that variable can hold in our application.
+C# is a Strongly Typed programming language.
+Before we perform any operation on variables, it’s mandatory to define a variable with the required data type to indicate what type of data that variable can hold in our application.

-Following is the syntax of defining data types in c# programming language.
+Following is the syntax of defining data types in the c# programming language.

 [Data Type] [Variable Name];